Commercial use of space: Regulation

 Beyond the many technological factors that could make space commercialization more widespread, it has been suggested that the lack of private property, the difficulty or inability of individuals in establishing property rights in space, has been an impediment to the development of space for both human habitation and commercial development.

 Since the advent of space technology in the latter half of the twentieth century, the ownership of property in space has been murky, with strong arguments both for and against.
 In particular, the making of national territorial claims in outer space and on celestial bodies has been specifically proscribed by the Outer Space Treaty, which had been, as of 2012, ratified by all spacefaring nations.

-In November 25, 2015 President Obama signed the U.S. Commercial Space Launch Competitiveness Act (H.R.
+On November 25, 2015, President Obama signed the U.S. Commercial Space Launch Competitiveness Act (H.R.
 2262) into law.
 The law recognizes the right of U.S. citizens to own space resources they obtain and encourages the commercial exploration and utilization of resources from asteroids.
-According to the article § 51303 of the law:
+According to the law under 51 U.S.C. § 51303: